GluuFederation/docs-ce-prod/docs/source/integration/sswebapps/saml-sp.md

 ## Test SP Installation with Windows and Apache

-1. Open the web browser, and provide the address:
+1. Open the web browser, and provide the following address: `localhost/Shibboleth.sso/Status`
-   `localhost/Shibboleth.sso/Status`
 2. If you can see some XML page like the one shown below--you are done with your SP installation in Windows through Apache2.

  ![IMAGE](../../img/integration/admin_sp_checkstatus.png)